Xilinx/xup_vitis_network_example/README.md

 # XUP Vitis Network Example (VNx)

+This repository contains IP that you can use to add 100 Gbit/s networking to your Vitis designs.
+UDP is used as the transport protocol, and allows you to connect your Alveo card to other network equipment or Alveo cards.

+Design examples are provided that show you how to integrate this IP into your Vitis design.
+One example shows you how to benchmark the network connection and the another shows you how to move data from the host to the network and vice versa.

-This repository contains design examples that shows how to provide network support at 100 Gbit/s in Vitis.
-These examples can be used with any Alveo shell that exposes the QSFP28 Gigabit Transceiver (GT) pins to the dynamic region, [see supported platforms below](#alveo-cards).
+The provided IP can be used with any Alveo shell that exposes the QSFP28 Gigabit Transceiver (GT) pins to the dynamic region, [see supported platforms below](#alveo-cards).
 To find out more check out [Designing a Transceiver-based Application with Vitis](https://developer.xilinx.com/en/articles/designing-a-transceiver-based-application-with-vitus.html).

 This repository provides: